 Maximum size for every message is 64 kByte, i.e. 65536 bytes.
+For every string parameter there is either a fixed or minimum size that must be supported (individual values see tables).

-In the tables, XML attributes are marked with the image "(, which in turn may consist of more XML structures.
+In the tables, XML attributes are marked with the image "•" and XML child nodes are marked with the image "•", which in turn may consist of more XML structures.